You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 Location of Romania (image credit: Google Maps)

-This country, known to many as the setting for Bram Stocker’s book Dracula, has much to offer travelers.
 With its impressive castles, medieval villages, magnificent landscapes, and fascinating folklore, Romania could well become your new favorite destination.

 Sinaia, Romania (photo credit: Gloria Cretu)

 What’s more, the locals are known for being extremely friendly and multilingual.
-Despite all its charms, Romania is still an overlooked destination for many travelers, who always just go to expensive, overcrowded Western Europe.
+Despite all its charms, Romania is still an overlooked destination for many travelers, who always just go to expensive, overcrowded Western and Southern Europe.

 Bucharest, Romania’s pretty capital, is often nicknamed “Little Paris” for its architecture or even “New Berlin” for its lively nightlife.
 If you like to party, you know where to go!